 - Bring a large pot of water to a boil and lightly salt.

-- Add the kohlrabi peeled and cubed and potatoes peeled and cubed
+- Add the kohlrabi peeled and cubed and the potatoes peeled and cubed

 - Cook over medium heat until simmering